ALMPartners/ahjo/README.md

 * version
     * Prints the alembic- and git-version currently in the database.
         * Alembic version is read from *alembic_version_table*.
 GIT version is read from *git_table*.
-* update-csv-obj-prop
+* update-file-obj-prop
-    * Write objects and their available descriptions (Sql Server extended properties) to CSV files under *./docs* directory.
+    * Write objects and their extended properties (only SQL Server) to JSON files under *./docs* directory.
         * Documented schemas are listed in *metadata_allowed_schemas*.
 * update-db-obj-prop
-    * Update object descriptions from CSV files under *./docs* directory to database (Sql Server extended properties).
+    * Update documented extended properties (only SQL Server) from JSON files under *./docs* directory to database.
         * Updated schemas are listed in *metadata_allowed_schemas*.
 * test
     * Runs tests and returns the results.